Information and advice for planning your trip.

 Whether you are taking a tour with BA City Guide or not, we want to share some essential information that will SAVE YOU MONEY and make for smoother touring.

-At the time of this writing [late Oct, 2021], the official rate is around 99 pesos to the U.S. dollar, whereas the blue rate is 190 pesos to the dollar.
+At the time of this writing [August, 2022], the official rate is around 135 pesos to the U.S. dollar, whereas the blue rate is 285 pesos to the dollar.
 Yes, you read that correctly.
-So, if you sit down for a nice meal here that costs 3.000 pesos (which is a lot of money, locally) and you pay on your foreign credit card, you will be charged a little over 30 dollars, but if you exchange dollars or euros at a cave (“una cueva”) at the blue dollar rate, it will be a 16 – 17 dollar meal.
+So, if you sit down for a nice meal here that costs 2.900 pesos and you pay on your foreign credit card, you will be charged a little over 20 dollars, but if you exchange dollars or euros at a cave (“una cueva”) at the blue dollar rate and pay in pesos, it will be a 10 dollar meal.

 Here is how to exchange on the dólar blue market.
 You need to bring new 50 and 100 dollar bills for the best rate, and the images of the presidents should be the large images (bills printed 2013 or later).
 Older bills, damaged or dirty bills and 20s will get a lower rate, and many places will not accept 10s, 5s and 1s.
 You need to do this at a cave or cueva in Spanish: and just to be clear, a “cave” could be a travel agency or jewelry shop, so the name makes it sound scarier than it is.
 That said, if you do not speak Spanish well, you definitely want to go with a guide.
 Even if your Spanish is good, you need to find out where the legitimate places are, because of course some of these places will rob you by giving you counterfeit Argentine bills or worse.
 And never exchange money on the street!